 d0 = (v * t0 + 1/2 * a * t02)

-Generally such problems call for more complex equations than quadratic ones.
+Generally such problems call for more complexity than quadratic equations.
 In response, mathematicians have spent the last few centuries developing root-finding methods for different types of functions.
-In this section, we study a solution that is based on the Intermediate Value Theorem, an early result of mathematical analysis.
+In this section, we study a solution that is based on the Intermediate Value Theorem (IVT), an early result of analysis.
 The resulting algorithm is a primary example of generative recursion based on a mathematical theorem.
-It has been adapted to other uses and has become known as the binary search algorithm in computer science.
+Computer scientists have generalized it to the binary search algorithm.

-The Intermediate Value Theorem says that a continuous function f has a root in an interval [a,b] if f(a) and f(b) are on the opposite side of the x-axis.
+The Intermediate Value Theorem says that a continuous function f has a root in an interval [a,b] if f(a) and f(b) are on opposite sides of the x-axis.
 By continuous we mean a function that doesn’t “jump,” that doesn’t have gaps, and that proceeds on a “smooth” path.

 m = (a+b) / 2 .